gmastorg/Project-GLAPS/README.md

+# This project is now being expanded on by the backend developers.

+- Gabriela Canjura
+- Mallory Milstead

 # Project-GLAPS
 This is a joint Cap Stone Project for Geographic Location Attribute Predictor System.
 This is only the front end.
 www.glaps.live what is working for our final.
 The project is being turned over to Backend team Should they wish to expand.